fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ```

 <!-- Mieleen herää kysymys, olisiko koodia mahdollista refaktoroida siten, että <i>catch</i> saataisiin refaktoroitua ulos metodeista?  -->
-One starts to wonder, if it would be possible to refactor the code to eliminate the <i>catch</i> from the methods?
+One starts to wonder if it would be possible to refactor the code to eliminate the <i>catch</i> from the methods?

 <!-- Kirjasto [express-async-errors](https://github.com/davidbanham/express-async-errors) tuo tilanteeseen helpotuksen. -->
 The [express-async-errors](https://github.com/davidbanham/express-async-errors) library has a solution for this.